-ARIDO Art Appreciation Award in partnership with Doner Turrin Inc post-secondary program are invited to submit an application for a scholarship in the amount of \$500 provided by Rachel Turrin, Principal Art Consultant at Doner Turrin Inc.
+The ARIDO Art Appreciation Scholarship in partnership with Doner Turrin is intended to promote the appreciation of artwork within the Interior Design process and application.
+Interior Design students in the first year of their post-secondary program are invited to submit an application for a scholarship in the amount of \$500 provided by Rachel Turrin, Principal Art Consultant at Doner Turrin Inc.